 While the surgery usually takes 15 minutes, the entire operation must not be rushed.
 You should generally expect to spend about 3 hours at our day surgery centre for your cataract operation.
 This allows time for you to be: checked in, have your eye prepared for cataract surgery, have your anaesthetic, have cataract surgery, and for you to recover from the anaesthetic.

 Cataract surgery recovery time depends on the individual.
 There are certain things you need to do following the surgery including using the eye drops you have obtained from the pharmacist, not bending over or doing strenuous exercise, wearing glasses outside to prevent sun and debris infiltration and much more.
 We will explain the post-operative procedures to you following surgery, and you can read about them generally on our website.

 There are many types of cataract surgery that achieve a similar outcome including laser surgery, micro surgery and ultrasound techniques.
 At MCES, we perform micro surgery because of its benefits over the other types of surgery.
 Modern small incision cataract surgery is essentially painless.
 Most surgeons now perform the cataract operation with anaesthetic drops and twilight anaesthetic to create minimal or no discomfort.

 What is the average cost of cataract surgery?

 The average cost of cataract surgery depends on the condition of the eye.
 As a guide, at MCES our cataract surgery package is very affordable starting from $1,600 per eye out-of-pocket for uninsured patients.
-However, prior to the surgery, a very small initial consultation fee is payable.
+However, prior to the surgery, an initial consultation of $170.00 will apply.